matjaz99/simple-logger/README.md

 ### Version history

-2.0.0
+1.7.0
 - Refactored and a bit redesigned, but mostly refactored
-- Support configuration vith environment variables
+- Support configuration with environment variables

 ---